 - Step 5: Go back to Shopify

-We hope that this article has helped you acquire useful and informative knowledge about optimizing your Shopify store, especially the payment process.
+BSS Shopify team hopes this guide and comparison of Shopify Payments vs Paypal has helped you acquire useful and informative knowledge about optimizing your Shopify store, especially the payment process.
 If you are still in doubt, feel free to contact us and consult Customer Support.